- Search The Registry

 - My Account

 *Straight University was founded on this date in 1868.
 This was among over 100 Historically Black Colleges and Universities in America (HBCUs).

 Straight University operated between 1868 and 1934 in New Orleans, Louisiana.
 Responding to the post-American Civil War need to educate newly freed Blacks in New Orleans, Louisiana, and the surrounding region, the American Missionary Association of the Congregational Church founded the University.

 They received its name as recognition for Seymour Straight's initial endowment gift.
 Straight was a wealthy cheese manufacturer from Hudson, Ohio.
 In 1915, the name "Straight University" was changed to Straight College, which more accurately represented the school's curriculum and program scope.
-Missionary work was a core concern, which extended from New Orleans to Africa.
+Missionary work was a core concern extending from New Orleans to Africa.

 Straight University offered professional training, including a law department from 1874 to 1886.
 Its graduates participated in local and national Reconstruction-era American Civil Rights Movements.
 For example, Louis André Martinet, an 1876 graduate of Straight University Law School, published The Crusader, a civil rights daily; co-founded the Comité des Citoyens (Citizens' Committee) in New Orleans, who worked for civil rights; and played a significant role in setting up the challenge to segregation of Plessy v.
 Ferguson, a landmark Supreme Court case.
 His classmate Dan Desdunes joined him in this effort before moving to North Omaha, Nebraska, to become a notable band leader.

 It began to focus primarily on liberal arts, industrial arts, and teacher training.
 The campus faced Canal Street, occupying the block between Tonti and Rocheblave, backed by Gasquet (now Cleveland Avenue).
-Throughout its history, Straight offered courses of study ranging from elementary- to college-level courses in music and theology.
+Throughout its history, Straight offered courses ranging from elementary- to college-level courses in music and theology.
 In 1934, after struggling with financial difficulties during the Great Depression, Straight College was merged with New Orleans University to form Dillard University.